bakedziti420/tdd-and-mocha/readme.md

 ## Garnet Example

-RSpec is used to test Garnet, the attendance/homework tracking app.
+RSpec is used to test Garnet, a GA attendance/homework tracking app in some locations.
 Before any changes get pushed up to our live server, they have to pass all the tests -- an automated system rejects the changes if they don't pass.

 Here's what the [model tests](https://github.com/ga-dc/garnet/tree/master/spec/models) look like.
 Checkout a few of them...
 Seem familiar?